GeorgeCiesinski/blog/_posts/2021-05-16-Python-Features-Elusive.markdown

 typora-root-url: ..
 ---

 As usual, it has been a while since my last post.
 I have been devoting all of my free time to programming instead of blogging!
 Today, I finally found a good reason to write a new blog.
 I recently picked up my first few Udemy courses, including [REST APIs with Flask and Python](https://www.udemy.com/course/rest-api-flask-and-python/) by [Jose Salvatierra](https://www.udemy.com/course/rest-api-flask-and-python/#instructor-1).
 The first section of this tutorial is "A full Python refresher" and covers what I thought were Python basics.
 I was going to skip this tutorial, but one of the first few videos in the tutorial said to click through the videos even if you think you know the stuff.
 Well, Jose was right.
 I was very surprised by the Python basics I thought I knew but somehow completely missed.
 This blog is about those things.
 It is mostly random Python features, and isn't centered around any single topic.

+You can also find part 2 of this series [here](https://georgeciesinski.github.io/programming/More-Python-Features-Elusive/), and part 3 [here](https://georgeciesinski.github.io/programming/Python-Features-Decorators/).

 Without wasting time, I will get started!

 # Lists, Tuples, Dicts...... and Sets?